 Evans Cycles Brighton

 Address: 4 Air Street, Brighton, BN1 3FB

-Evans Cycles is part of a larger chain of cycle shops which has a national presence in the UK.
+Evans Cycles is part of a larger chain of cycle shops that has a national presence in the UK.
 That can be good news if you’re looking to buy from a retailer that can offer services in other locations from Brighton.

 They offer two ranges of their own bicycles Pinnacle, which is their most established brand, and HOY Bikes which were designed in conjunction with Sir Chris Hoy, the Olympic cycling champion, to make commuting, road cycling and track biking more exciting.

-They say that you are welcome to test ride any bike they have in store and they offer a full-range of servicing options and they can order nearly anything that you need that they don’t currently have in stock.
+They say that you are welcome to test ride any bike they have in store and they offer a full range of servicing options and they can order nearly anything that you need that they don’t currently have in stock.
 Their “click and collect” service means you can do your shopping online and then turn up at the store to complete the purchase through deliveries can take anything from 2 days to 14 days with this service.